CADS-WSSU/WSSU-AI-Ethics-Modules/README.md

 # AI Ethics Course Modules at WSSU
 ### Description
 This repository contains seven course modules designed to integrate AI Ethics into interdisciplinary courses at Winston-Salem State University (WSSU), developed by the Center for Applied Data Science (CADS) at WSSU.
-The initiative aims to promote engagement in Responsible AI practices, as part of a grant funded by Mozilla Fiundation's [Responsible Computing Challenge award] (https://foundation.mozilla.org/en/blog/mozilla-announces-15-new-responsible-computing-challenge-awardees-in-the-us/).
+The initiative aims to promote engagement in Responsible AI practices, as part of a grant funded by Mozilla Fiundation's [Responsible Computing Challenge award](https://montrealdeclaration-responsibleai.com/the-declaration/) [Responsible Computing Challenge award] (https://foundation.mozilla.org/en/blog/mozilla-announces-15-new-responsible-computing-challenge-awardees-in-the-us/).
 This repository is intended to be a central open-source resource for all modules and materials created as part of the program.
 These resources can be used for reference or adoption to increase awareness about the ethical use of AI among students at various academic levels.

 ### What is AI Ethics